JonesKwameOsei/Azure-Build-a-containerized-web-application-with-Docker/README.md

 ![image](https://github.com/JonesKwameOsei/Build-a-containerized-web-application-with-Docker-/assets/81886509/0d3f555b-c108-4f4d-92a4-9135dd19cd79)<p>

 ## Remove the container and image from the local registry
 1. Stop the container, it is still loaded and can be restarted.
 Run the following command in the command prompt window to remove it, replacing `<NAME>` or `<ID>` placeholder with the name of your container.
-Run
+Run:
 ```
 docker container rm <NAME>
 ```